 Frequently Asked Questions

 How much does it cost?
 There is no charge for the first six appointments each year.
 There is a $40 fee for appointments after the initial six each school year.
-If you cannot afford the fee, please tell your counselor and arrangements can be made to have the fee subsidized by the dean’s office.
+If you cannot afford the fee, please tell your counselor and arrangements can be made to have the fee subsidized by the Office of Student Life.
 After the first six sessions, the fee may be charged to your student account where it is recorded only as "Boettcher visit".
 Students will receive a receipt in their campus mailbox for billable services from the Counseling Center which they can use for reimbursement from their insurance company or flexible spending account.

 Fees for the psychiatrist are usual and customary.
 Students who cannot afford the psychiatrist can have the cost covered by the college.
 Please talk to your counselor about a fee waiver.
 The charges will be posted to the student's college account and a billing statement will be sent to the student's Worner box that can be submitted to insurance.
-Please ask Lori the secretary or your counselor about billing questions.
+Please ask the secretary or your counselor about billing questions.

 Will a record of my counseling services be kept confidential?
 Counseling records are not a part of your academic record.
 They are also kept separately from your medical records at Boettcher Health Center.
 They are covered by special confidentiality laws including HIPAA, The Colorado Mental Health Act, and various other state and local laws.
 There are exceptions to confidentiality which your counselor can discuss with you.
 If you need information to be provided to any other person, you should ask your counselor to have you sign a Release of Information form.
 If you are worried about the confidentiality issues of the fee going on your student account, please tell your counselor and that can be changed.